 once and from then on it's part of the schema every time the database loads until you

 With virtual tables being durable they belong in the schema upgrade process.
 And if they go there they also have to go into the JSON output.
 But we can't use the vanilla syntax that SQLite uses because that syntax is:

-- not parseable, because the module arguments can be literally anything (or nothing), even a letter to your gramma.
+- not parseable, because the module arguments can be literally anything (or nothing), even a letter to your grandma.

 - the arguments do not necessarily say anything about the table's schema at all

-So in the CQL langauge I change the syntax a bit, the generalized form looks like this:
+So in the CQL language I change the syntax a bit, the generalized form looks like this:

 The part after the

 AS is used by CQL as a table declaration for the virtual table.
 The grammar for that